Deducteam/nubo/README.md

 The library tree can be used to install, check or package libraries using the `make` program, in its BSD variant (Linux users may have to use `bmake`).

-The available commands are
+The available targets are
-- `download`: download and extracts the source files of the library,
+- *download*: download and extracts the source files of the library,
-- `check`: downloads and checks the library.
+- *check*: check the library.
+By defaults it uses Dedukti to check the library.
+  It can be invoked as `make check=CHECKER` where `CHECKER` is the name of a known checker.
+Currently available are `dedukti` and `kontroli`.
-- `package`: create a library package for distribution
+- *package*: create a library package from the fetched files.
-- `lint`: performs sanity checks on a package
+- *lint*: performs sanity checks on a package.
+- *clean*: clean content.
+By default, clean the blueprint directory.
+It can be invoked as `make clean='[work build]'.
+  - _work_: clean the blueprint directory (remove archives and uncompressed library).
+  - _build_: clean typechecked files.

 These commands must be called in the same directory as the [blueprint](#blueprint-specification).
 For example, to download